 Playa del Inglés

-In spite of the fact that Playa del Inglés is the most visited beach in Gran Canaria, it has enough space for everyone.
+Even though Playa del Inglés is the most visited beach in Gran Canaria, it has enough space for everyone.
 The 2.7 km stretch of sand offers different beaches for different folks.
 There’s a beach for:

 • Families,